 Where Are Air Leaks in a Home Most Common?

-Gilmore Heating Air and Solar has been helping customers throughout the Greater Sacramento area achieve proper ventilation since 1979.
+Gilmore Heating Air and Plumbing has been helping customers throughout the Greater Sacramento area achieve proper ventilation since 1979.
 We’ve found that many people believe windows and doors are the main culprits when it comes to air leaks.
 Statistically, however, the worst culprits are floors, walls, and ceilings.
 The next-worst offender is the ductwork.

 Ductwork and Air Leaks